Background pattern

 (up to 5 ml/day of oral solution*)

-* If the maintenance dose is below 10 g (equivalent to 1 package of 15 ml), duphalac 667 mg/ml oral solution should be used.
-For precise dosing in infants and children up to 7 years old, duphalac 667 mg/ml oral solution should be used.
+• If the maintenance dose is below 10 g (equivalent to 1 sachet of 15 ml), Duphalac 667 mg/ml oral solution should be used.
+For precise dosing in infants and children up to 7 years, Duphalac 667 mg/ml oral solution should be used.

-The safety and efficacy in pediatric population (from newborns to 18 years old) with hepatic encephalopathy have not been established.
-There are no available data.
+The safety and efficacy in the pediatric population (from newborns to 18 years) with hepatic portosystemic encephalopathy have not been established.
+No data are available.

-If you have taken more duphalac than you should, you may experience diarrhea, abdominal pain, and loss of electrolytes.
-In this case, discontinue duphalac treatment and consult a doctor for proper treatment of your symptoms.
+In case you have taken more Duphalac than you should, you may experience diarrhea, abdominal pain, and electrolyte loss.
+In that case, stop the treatment with Duphalac and consult a doctor for adequate treatment of your symptoms.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91.562.04.20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91.562.04.20, indicating the medicine and the amount ingested.

 If you have any other questions about the use of this product, ask your doctor or pharmacist.